 A student’s cost of education is made up of both billed costs (tuition and fees) and indirect costs (living expenses, books, and supplies).
 Students may receive financial aid up to (but not exceeding) their total cost of education each academic year.

 The living expense allowance portion of a student’s cost of education is determined based on a survey of currently enrolled students and the US Department of Labor’s Bureau of Labor Statistics cost of living averages for the Boston metropolitan area.
-Currently, the living expense allowance is $2,200 per month for students living in an off-campus apartment or home and $900 per month for students living parents or relatives.
+Currently, the living expense allowance is $2,300 per month for students living in an off-campus apartment or home and $1,100 per month for students living with parents or relatives.
 A more detailed breakdown of the components is available in the Student Loan Handbook.
 Information on housing options in the Boston area is available here as well as on the Tufts University Off-Campus Housing website.